Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-palindrome-checker-in-3-lines.md

 We are using a [regular expression](https://daily-dev-tips.com/posts/vanilla-javascript-replace-all-whitespaces/) to remove all whitespaces.

 The next step is to get the reverse of our string.
-We we split every character and reverse the array, then we rejoin that array in reversed order.
+We split every character, reverse the array, and rejoin that array in reversed order.

 ```js
 const reverse = original.split('').reverse().join('');